Summary

 Explanation

 When you use a formula to apply conditional formatting, the formula is evaluated relative to the active cell in the selection at the time the rule is created.
-So, in this case the formula =ISBLANK(B4) is evaluated for each cells in B4:G11.
-Because B4 is entered as a relative address, the address will be updated each time the formula is applied, and ISBLANK() is run on each cell in the range.
+So, in this case, the formula =ISBLANK(C5) is evaluated for each cell in C5:J16.
+Because C5 is entered as a relative address, the address will be updated each time the formula is applied, and ISBLANK() is run on each cell in the range.
+The TRUE or FALSE result for each cell is what triggers the rule.

 Empty vs. blank

-The LEN function returns the length of text as a number.
-A cell that contains an empty string ("") will also have a length of zero, so the formula will TRUE for both "blank" and "empty" cells.
+The LEN function returns the length of a text string as a number.
+A cell that contains an empty string ("") will have a length of zero, so the formula will return TRUE for cells that are truly empty and cells that contain an empty string ("") returned by a formula.

 Not blank